CathyMouse96/riscv-simulator/README.md

 # riscv-simulator
 A simulator for running RISCV programs.
+Includes a tool for reading and analyzing ELF object files.